- RuneScape Wiki

 The keepsake key works on the majority of items but there are some exceptions.
 Tradeable items are allowed by default.

 Skillcapes and hoods are allowed by default, including completionist/veteran/quest capes/hoods.
-If you are wearing a completionist or quest item and you lose the requirements needed to equip that item, you will be prevented from reactivating the override until you fulfill the requirements again.
+If you are wearing a completionist or quest item and you lose the requirements needed to equip that item, you will be prevented from reactivating the override until you fulfil the requirements again.

-Unbound dungeoneering items are allowed by default (providing they pass all of the above checks of course).
+Unbound Dungeoneering items are allowed by default (providing they pass all of the above checks of course).
 However, these items cannot be reclaimed; once used with the keepsake box they are gone forever.

 Items worn in the main and off-hand slots are grouped into "override sets" of similar items.
 These sets determine which overrides can affect a weapon/off-hand.
-If you place a dagger in your keepsake box, for example, it will override the appearance of any dagger, rapier or shortword, but it will not override any other weapons or armour.
+If you place a dagger in your keepsake box, for example, it will override the appearance of any dagger, rapier or shortsword, but it will not override any other weapons or armour.
 The list of sets is as follows:

 Some unique items that you are only normally allowed to have one of can be added to the keepsake box as cosmetic overrides.
 Normally, you would not be able to use the stats on this item unless you retrieved it from the keepsake box, however, the update on March 4th 2013 has made it so that you can obtain a second copy of this item (from the same source as the original).
 If you reclaim the item from the keepsake box when you have already claimed another one, the item stored in the keepsake box will be destroyed.
 These unique items are as follows: